ZicongHe2002/HCL-Spark/README.md

 </p>

-This repository contains the source codes for reproducing the results of the paper: [**Shakespearean Sparks: The Dance of Hallucination and Creativity in LLMs Decoding Layers**]().
+This repository contains the source codes for reproducing the results of the paper: [**Shakespearean Sparks: The Dance of Hallucination and Creativity in LLMs' Decoding Layers**]().

 **Author List**: *Zicong He, *Boxuan Zhang, Lu Cheng.